adri326/5dchess-variants/.github/ISSUE_TEMPLATE/variant-suggestion.md

 **Screenshots:**

-(drag&drop your screenshots here or paste links to them here)
+(Drag&drop your screenshots here or paste links to them here)

 **Description:**

-(please give a small description of your variant, this will also help us fix mistakes if there are any)
+(Please give a small description of your variant, this will also help us fix mistakes if there are any.
+You can also explain the issues that you encountered.)